core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Manager must verify that the joining endpoint is authorized to join the group.
 To this end, the Group Manager can directly authorize the joining endpoint, or expect it to provide authorization evidence previously obtained from a trusted entity.
 Further details about the authorization of joining endpoints are out of scope.

 In case of successful authorization check, the Group Manager generates a Sender ID assigned to the joining endpoint, before proceeding with the rest of the join process.
-That is, the Group Manager provides the joining endpoint with the keying material and parameters to initialize the Security Context, including its own public key (see {{sec-context}}).
+That is, the Group Manager provides the joining endpoint with the keying material and parameters to initialize the Security Context, including its own authentication credential (see {{sec-context}}).
 The actual provisioning of keying material and parameters to the joining endpoint is out of the scope of this document.

 As mentioned in {{group-manager}}, the Group Manager and the join process can be as specified in {{I-D.ietf-ace-key-groupcomm-oscore}}.